-Low back pain is routinely listed as the largest cause of chronic pain in the US, responsible for more occupational disability than any other cause.
-It doesn’t seem possible that simply practicing diaghragmatic breathing and abdominal bracing could help reduce low back pain (LBP), but it does!
+Low back pain is routinely listed as the largest cause of chronic pain in the US.
+It is responsible for more occupational disability than any other cause.
+It doesn’t seem possible that simply practicing diaphragmatic breathing reduces back pain, but it does.

 Many people have been through an episode of LBP that was severe enough to be referred for therapy.
-The craze over “strengthen your core” is largely a response to the low back problems associated with 21st century lifestyles.
+The craze about “strengthening your core” is partly a response to the low back problems associated with 21st century lifestyles.
 There is broad agreement about this.
-However, the foundation of core musculature is the diaphragm and its part, the Transversus Abdominis.
+However, the foundation of true core musculature is the diaphragm and its partner, the Transversus Abdominis (TA).

 So, we’ve clarified what core muscles are and some of the ways they relate to low back pain.
 What can we do about it?

 - Situps and other abdominal exercises will NOT help and may actually cause back pain.

 - Proper training of the deep abdominal muscles begins with diaphragmatic breathing and abdominal bracing.